fly-metothemoon/GWsearch/README.md

 To run the program, execute the following command in your terminal [what's my terminal?](#opening-your-terminal):

 ```
-python gowild_scraper.py -o [origin] -d [dates] -c -r [resume]
+python gowild_scraper.py -o [origin] -d [dates] -t [enable roundtrip=1] -c -r [resume]
 ```

 The program accepts the following command-line arguments:

 - `-o` or `--origin`: Specifies the origin airport IATA code.
 - `-d` or `--dates`: Specifies the dates to show flights for.
 Use the following values:
-  - `1`: Today
+  - `0`: Today
-  - `2`: Tomorrow
+  - `1`: Tomorrow
-  - `3`: Both today and tomorrow
+  - `any #`: Date today + # of days after (if today is 01/01, input 4 would search dates 01/05)
+- `-t` or `--roundtrip`: (Optional) Enable search for a roundtrip/return flights for tomorrow.
+  - 1 for yes
+  - defualt or nothing is no
 - `-c` or `--cjs`: (Optional) Use browser cookies.
 If specified, the program will use cookies from your default web browser.
 - `-r` or `--resume`: (Optional) Index of the airport to resume from.
 Use index `21` to only search for contiguous US destinations.

-Note: The `-c` and `-r` options are optional, and you can omit them if not needed.
+Note: The `-t`, `-c` and `-r` options are optional, and you can omit them if not needed.

 ### Example input

-To check the flight availability from the origin airport "PHX" (Phoenix) for both today and tomorrow, run the following command:
+To check the flight availability from the origin airport "PHX" (Phoenix) for tomorrow with next day return flights, run the following command:

 ```
-python gowild_scraper.py -o PHX -d 3
+python gowild_scraper.py -o PHX -d 1 -t 1
 ```

 This will display the available flights for both today and tomorrow from Phoenix.